HES-Informatica/ShowTheDocs/README.md

 ### FlatFile Documentation Generator

-Create a an eye-catching documentation from markdow files and Json.
+Create a an eye-catching documentation from markdow files and Json. f